testsigmahq/testsigma-docs/src/pages/docs/troubleshooting/mobile-apps/failed-to-launch-UI.md

 </body>

 [[info | NOTE:]]
-|If you choose to disable the capability testsigma.cameraImageInjection, you will not be able to use the NLP for image injection.
+|If you choose to disable the capability <kbd>testsigma.cameraImageInjection</kbd>, you will not be able to use the NLP for image injection.
 For more information, refer to Image injection.

 If the issue persists, contact our [support](support@testsigma.com) team.